petedavisdev/petedavis.dev/_notes/blog.md

 ## Hi, I'm Pete Davis
  - I've started this blog to share my learning about VuePress.
 You will find how-to guides and code examples from my own projects that you can use in your projects.
+ - [picture]
- - I'm a Frontcurrently writing about front-end development and UX.
+ - I am a Front-End Architect at the Royal College of Nursing where I writing about front-end development and UX.
 My current passion is creating JAMstack sites with VuePress.
  -
  -